Dennison Robinson: af2

 Robinson played one season of in the af2 for the Quad City Steamwheelers and finished the season with 59 receptions for 660 yards and 15 touchdowns on offense, and defensively, he posted 67 tackles, eight interceptions, and 28 pass deflections.

 AFL

 Dennison quickly became an impact player when he played for the Las Vegas Gladiators (2002–2004).
 He was named AFL All-Rookie team in 2002.
 In 2005, Robinson signed with the Grand Rapids Rampage.
 In 2008, while playing for the Chicago Rush, Johnson was named Arena Football League Defensive Player of the Year.
 He earned this title with leading the AFL with 13 interceptions and returning two for a touchdown.

 CIFL

 Robinson spent the 2009 season as a member of the Chicago Slaughter of the Continental Indoor Football League because the Arena Football League suspended operations for the 2009 season.
 In his first five games with the Slaughter, Robinson picked off four passes and returned two for touchdowns.

+Post-playing career

+Robinson later served as the assistant defensive coordinator and director of player development for the Chicago Blitz of the Continental Indoor Football League (CIFL).